kbirk/esper/README.md

 ### Textures

-Textures can store many different types of information.
-Typically a texture stores image RGB or RGBA values, however they can also be used to store depth values or any other types of encoded information.
-Textures can be created from existing HTMLImageElements, urls containing HTMLImageElement supported image formats, or no data at all.
+Textures can be used to store and sample many different types of information.
+Typically a texture stores color values but they can also be used to store depth values or any other types of encoded information.
+Textures can be created from existing HTMLImageElements, URLs containing HTMLImageElement supported image formats, or buffered with no data at all.

-    // Create texture from image url.
+    // Create texture from image URL.
     var texture = new esper.Texture2D({
         url: 'images/checkerboard.png',
         wrap: 'REPEAT',